 Step 3: Add Chicken and Broth Stir in your chicken broth, chicken, and bay leaf.
 Bring the chicken to a rolling boil.

 Step 4: Add Orzo and Simmer After the chicken is boiling, stir in the orzo.
 Then, reduce the heat to medium-low and allow it to simmer, uncovered for 3- minutes.
 Stir often.

 Step 5: Mix in Lemon Juice Remove your soup from the heat, remove the bay leaf, and stir in the lemon juice.

 1. Dice carrots into small pieces.
 Make sure to dice your carrots a little bit bigger than the size of a pea.
 If they are not cut small enough, they will not cook completely.

 2. Use leftover chicken.
 This recipe is a great option for leftover chicken.
 Even rotisserie chicken from the grocery store works.

 3. Stir frequently.
 Make sure to stir your soup frequently while it is simmering so that it doesn’t stick to the bottom of the pot.

 You can use any cut of chicken that you like.
 You will want your chicken to be shredded into the soup, though.
 So, you can use meat from chicken thighs, drumsticks, or even a whole chicken.
 If you prefer, you could also use leftover turkey instead of chicken.
 This would make a wonderful way to use up leftover turkey after Thanksgiving!

 What is Orzo and Do I Have to Use It?

 Orzo is also called Risoni.
-It is a short-cut pasta that is shaped like a grain of rice.
+It is a short-cut pasta that is shaped like a grain of rice and delicious in this Cheesy Chicken Broccoli Orzo.
 If you aren’t a fan of orzo, you can use other small pasta noodles instead.
 Ditalini pasta, acini de pepe, or orecchiette works well for soups.